Consular visa stamp

 On these forms, an International Student Advisor certifies that a student has adequate English language proficiency and adequate financial resources, and is academically qualified to attend the school to which he or she has been accepted.
 Students cannot let the date of completion of studies on these forms expire, and must apply for an extension 60 days in advance.

-The “D/S” means that you will be in legal status only as long as you are a full-time student pursuing the same degree that is specified on your I-20 or DS-2910 form and your document is valid.
-Please pay attention to the completion date that appears on the I-20 or DS-2910 form.
+For students in F-1 or J-1 status (and their dependent F-2 and J-2 status holders), your Form I-94 record should be marked “D/S” (duration of status).
+The “D/S” means that you will be in legal status only as long as you are a full-time student pursuing the same degree that is specified on your Form I-20 or Form DS-2019 and your document is valid.
+Please pay attention to the completion date that appears on the Form I-20 or Form DS-2019.
 If you ignore this date and let your form expire, you will lose your legal status.
-If you find that you will not be able to complete the program by that date, you should contact the ISO at least 60 days before the I-20 or DS-2019 is about to expire in order to apply for an extension.
+If you find that you will not be able to complete the program by that date, you should contact the ISO at least 60 days before the Form I-20 or Form DS-2019 is about to expire in order to apply for an extension.

 J-1 visa status